danakj/fizz/README.md

   functions on top of tokio.

-* `model/` contains the data model of the bot, which includes the Config structure and stable application-specific Ids for discord and github users.
+* `model/` contains the data model of the bot, which includes the Config structure and stable application-specific Ids for Discord and Github users.

 * `error.rs` is an impl of `std::error::Error` for application-specific error